 So Your Company Granted You RSUs.
 Now What?
 3 Planning Tips From Top Financial Advisors

-WEBINAR: After reading this article, you can get more planning insights in our popular webinar Restricted Stock & RSU Financial Planning: Advanced Bootcamp, featuring the three financial advisors featured here.
+WEBINAR: When you're ready for in-depth planning topics with RSUs, watch our popular webinar Restricted Stock & RSU Financial Planning: Insights From Leading Advisors, featuring a panel of experts in this special niche.
 The webinar is available on demand, along with others at the myStockOptions webinar channel.

 Restricted stock and RSUs are awards of company shares subject to a vesting schedule, which can be based on length of time employed after the grant date and/or on meeting specified performance goals.
 Once the grant vests you own the shares outright, at least in a public company.
 You can hold, sell, donate, or gift the shares as you wish (though you always need to avoid insider trading by not selling when you know important nonpublic information about the company).